limwengni/Tripify/README.md

 # Tripify

-Tripify is an AI-powered Flutter application that generates personalized travel itineraries based on user preferences such as destination, dates, budget, and interests.
-The app helps simplify the travel planning process by automating itinerary creation and offering intelligent recommendations for destinations, activities, accommodations, and transportation.

-Tripify is made by **Lim Weng Ni** and **Tan Wei Siang**.
+Tripify is an AI-powered Flutter application designed by **Lim Weng Ni** and **Tan Wei Siang** to simplify travel planning through a content-based recommendation system and an intelligent travel assistant.
+Developed using Flutter and Dart, with Python AI integration via Ollama, the app generates personalized itineraries based on user preferences such as destination and travel dates.
+Users can manage their profiles, create and share posts, store documents, and collaborate with friends on trip planning.
+The AI assistant offers general travel tips and personalized advice, even allowing users to upload itineraries for further guidance.
+The app streamlines the selection of destinations, activities, accommodations, and transportation, improving planning efficiency.
+Testing focused on the relevance of recommendations, UI responsiveness, and AI interaction quality.
+Future improvements include expanding the travel recommendation database and adding offline access features for greater convenience.

 ## Getting Started